cristicsk/curriculum-vitae/README.md

 </h3>
 <div align="center">
 <em>
-  My motto: 6 hours of debugging can save you 5 minutes of reading documentation
+  Motto: 6 hours of debugging can save you 5 minutes of reading documentation
 </em>
 </div>